RESURGENT INDIA KNOWLEDGE SERIES PRESENTS

 ⇒ Suggestion on way forward

-⇒ Several reports from RBI, Goldman Sachs and IMF have subsequently projected India’s GDP growth rate in the range of 1.5%-2% post COVID-19 in contrast to earlier rate of 5.8%-6%.
+⇒ Several reports from RBI, Goldman Sachs, and IMF have subsequently projected India’s GDP growth rate in the range of 1.5%-2% post-COVID-19 in contrast to an earlier rate of 5.8%-6%.

-⇒ If translated in numbers, this lockdown will result in loss of approximately USD 120 Bn.
+⇒ If translated in numbers, this lockdown will result in a loss of approximately USD 120 Bn.

 ⇒ 38 million jobs may be at risk in the tourism and hospitality sector & estimated loss of USD 8.8 billion in aviation.
-Overall, there may be a loss of 136 million jobs in India resulting in fears of high unemployment rate, poverty and hunger.
+Overall, there may be a loss of 136 million jobs in India resulting in fears of the high unemployment rate, poverty, and hunger.

 ⇒ Indian Railways will also be disrupted over a loss of USD 1.9 billion over a three month period.